begrafx/drupal-docker-boilerplate/README.md

 ## Instalation

-Clone this project and inside download drupal inside a public_html folder, after that type the make command inside a root folder:
+Clone this project and download drupal inside a public_html folder, after that type the make command inside a root folder:

 ```shell
 $ make
 ```

+Assure that you have drupal.dev host in or host file pointing to a docker instance, in or browser access http://drupal.dev/ or the IP of docker machine.

 ## Commands